Blood and Money, and 3 Reasons Why Palestinian “Pay for Slay” is Here to Stay

-This article was first published by West Point’s Modern War Institute and is re-posted here with the permission of the original author.
+This article was first published by West Point’s Modern War Institute in August 2019 and is re-posted here with the permission of the original author.

 These sorts of payments are at the heart of the “pay for slay” controversy.
 They are not just under-the-table terrorist financing; it’s part of Palestinian Authority (PA) law.
 2004’s “Amended Palestinian Prisoners Law No. 19” was constructed to support anyone who was jailed by Israel for “participating in the struggle against the occupation” and considers such individuals “an integral part of the fabric of the Arab Palestinian society.”
 Struggling against the occupation apparently includes acts ranging from throwing rocks to murdering American tourists.
 While not all, and perhaps even not most, of “resistance” includes carrying out terrorist acts, the fact that any funding at all goes towards supporting terrorists—and thereby encourages future acts—is problematic.
 Also problematic is the fact that despite intense international pressure, these payments are likely to continue indefinitely.

 Before explaining the political logic behind the PA continuing to reward violent resistance, it is important to first understand why they continue to happen.
 As I discovered during my trips to the region with the Peace and Dialogue Leadership Initiative, Palestinians are frustrated with many things: their economic prospects, their political situation, and most of all, with the Israeli occupation.
 These issues provide sufficient intangible motivation to lash out, but there are some very real incentives for carrying out these crimes as well.